ArtBlocks/artblocks-contracts/scripts/PBAB+Collabs/zksync-testnet/zkSyncProfiling.md

 Some other items worth mentioning around eth <> zkSync2.0 differences:

+- Gnosis multi-sig wallets are not currently supported https://discord.com/channels/722409280497516566/1048029201879539733/1048200573234716692
 - temporary zksync limitations https://v2-docs.zksync.io/dev/zksync-v2/temp-limits.html#using-libraries-in-solidity
 - zksync system contracts https://v2-docs.zksync.io/dev/zksync-v2/system-contracts.html
 - zksync fee model https://v2-docs.zksync.io/dev/zksync-v2/fee-model.html
+- we may need some UX changes & updated contract calls -- for example, zkSync fees may be paid in any ERC20 token and users will need to specify which to pay with (or we can set a default payment type)

 ### Gas Profiling